DLTR Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Household Growth: Reached a record 102 million U.S. households, adding 6.5 million in Q4, indicating strong customer engagement.
+• Household Growth: Reached a record 102 million U.S. households, adding 6.5 million net new households in Q4.

-• Operational Improvements: Enhanced store execution, with over one-third of stores improving against internal standards, and better supply chain performance.
+• Operational Improvements: Enhanced store execution with over one-third of stores improving against internal standards, better supply chain performance, and improved inventory management.

 3. Forward Guidance and Outlook